Jaxsbr/AdventureRPG/README.md

 # AdventureRPG
 > RPG style game written in type script

-The goal with this project is for me to learn
+The goal with this project is for me to learn:
 - Typescript
 - Game structure
 - RPG mechanics & techniques

 ## Build
 - Open the project with VS Code.
-Custom build step is include that allows TS transpalition. (ctrl+shift
+Custom build step is included that allows TS transpalition. (ctrl+shift+b)
 - The 'deploy' folder contains scripts that allow both publish and IIS installation.

 ## Installation